OpenGHz/Imitate-All/README.md

   <img src="images/basic_config.png" />
 </p>

+For different AIRBOT robots, please select the corresponding default configuration file in the `configurations/task_configs/airbots` directory.

 When training with default paths, place the .hdf5 data files in the ./data/hdf5/<task_name> folder.
 You can create the directory with the following command:

 ```bash